Blueprint Print Center Secure Printers

 By default, the Show Only Securable Printers button is enabled when the Secure Printers screen loads in Print Center, ensuring faster performance.
 Administrators can disable the button if they wish to see the full list of all discovered printers, including non-securable ones.

-Printers are classified as securable if they meet the following conditions:
+Printers are considered securable when they meet the following criteria:

 • They are not associated with a terminal that was not created by Sentry Print.